 I decided to get this boring road-walk out of the way today, skipping the nice sections between Southport to Preston for the moment, which I hope to do over the next few weeks with a friend.

-I started by driving to Warton, then catching two buses to get back to Preston.
-I’ve bought a new tiny rucksack for today so I can take a bit more food and drink.
+I start by driving to Warton, then catch two buses to get back to Preston.
+I’ve bought a new small rucksack for today so I can take a bit more food and drink.
 I thought it looked cool in the shop, a glamorous purple, but now in daylight it seems quite a girly dark pink.
-It’s girliness was confirmed later on when I passed a little girl who says to her grandma “Oooh, I want a bag like he’s got“.
+Its girliness was confirmed later on when I passed a little girl who says to her grandma “Oooh, I want a bag like he’s got“.
 Oh well, I guess I should just take all the compliments I can!

-The walk started at Liverpool Road bridge, which is a grand old structure spanning the river Ribble.
+The walk starts at Liverpool Road bridge, which is a grand old structure spanning the river Ribble.
 The view downstream from the bridge shows off the wide majestic Ribble.